plugpress-io/cf7-styler-for-divi/readme.txt

 In case you are unable to style them, here are a few things you need to check.

 * Make sure that our checkbox/radio field has “use_label_element” tag in Contact Form 7 source code.
-* Please check that your checkbox / radio field should not have “label_first” tag in Contact Form 7 source code.
+* Please check that your checkbox/radio field should not have “label_first” tag in Contact Form 7 source code.
 * Please make sure your acceptance field has condition statement in Contact Form 7 source code.

-= Can I use the plugin without Divi theme or Divi Builder? = No. You cannot use without Divi theme or Divi Builder.
+= Can I use the plugin without Divi theme or Divi Builder? = No. You cannot use it without Divi theme or Divi Builder.

 = Can I use the plugin without Contact Form 7? =
-No. You cannot use without Contact Form 7.
+No. You cannot use it without Contact Form 7.
 It must be installed.

 == Screenshots ==

 == Changelog ==

-### 1.3.2 – 25 MARCH 2022 ###
+=Version 1.3.3=
+Remove freemius

+=Version 1.3.2=
-license key issue
+Resolved license key issue.

-### 1.3.1 – 25 MARCH 2022 ###
-php error fix

-### 1.3.0 – 2 MARCH 2022 ###
-Security fix
+=Version 1.3.1=
+Fixed PHP error.

+=Version 1.3.0=
+Implemented security fix.